 If the borrower(s) fails to pay -- you will not get paid.
 You only get paid if the borrower(s) pays.
 Nonpayment by the borrower(s) will result in loss or delay of cash to you.

 Loan Servicing is handled by our recommended Loan Servicing Company - Evergreen Note Servicing.

 You are the beneficiary of the Note/Loan.
-You control the Note and Deed of Trust through a Trustee and you listed as the Beneficiary to the Deed of Trust.
-The Trustee by default is listed as First American Title Insurance Company, a Nebraska corporation P.O.
+You control the Note and Deed of Trust through a Trustee and are listed as the Beneficiary to the Deed of Trust.
+The Trustee, by default, is listed as First American Title Insurance Company, a Nebraska corporation, P.O.
 Box 2922 Phoenix, AZ 85062.

-Bankruptcy of the borrowers(s) causing long court delays could result in the total amount of principal and interest exceeds the market value of the real estate security.
+The bankruptcy of the borrowers(s) causing long court delays could result in the total principal and interest exceeding the real estate security market value.

-It would be in your best interest to view the property by at least driving by.
+It would be best to view the property by at least driving by.